NIEM/NIEM.github.io/reference/concepts/index.md

 {{ page.description }}

-Click here for a [high-level summary](overview) of each of the major concepts.

-{: .note}
+{:toc}
+- TOC

+The concepts below have NIEM-specific representations in XML and JSON.
+Each section has information that demonstrates how to define these concepts in a schema and how sample data would appear in an instance.

+{:.tip}
-> The concepts below have NIEM-specific representations in XML and JSON.
-Each section has pages that demonstrate how to define these concepts in a schema and how sample data would appear in an instance.
-For a basic introduction to XML or JSON, there are many resources available online, including the W3 Schools [XML Tutorial](https://www.w3schools.com/xml/default.asp) and [XML Schema Tutorial](https://www.w3schools.com/xml/schema_intro.asp), and the json-schema.org tutorial [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/index.html).
+> For a basic introduction to XML or JSON, there are many resources available online, including the W3 Schools [XML Tutorial](https://www.w3schools.com/xml/default.asp) and [XML Schema Tutorial](https://www.w3schools.com/xml/schema_intro.asp), and the json-schema.org tutorial [Understanding JSON Schema](https://json-schema.org/understanding-json-schema/index.html).

 ## The Basics